Radityana64/ESTETIKA-ML/README.md

 ## Overview
 This repository contains code for developing a deep learning model for image classification using the TensorFlow and Keras libraries.
 The model is designed to classify images into 22 different classes, including various types of batik and non-batik categories.
 The project includes data preprocessing, model training, evaluation, and deployment.

-Folder Structure
+## Folder Structure
-Dataset: Contains the training, validation, and test datasets for the machine learning model.
+-Dataset: Contains the training, validation, and test datasets for the machine learning model.
-Notebooks: Jupyter notebooks for different stages of the project, including data exploration, model development, and evaluation.
+-Notebooks: Jupyter notebooks for different stages of the project, including data exploration, model development, and evaluation.
-Models: Saved models in h5 format.
+-Models: Saved models in h5 format.
-Results: Output files, plots, and evaluation results.
+-Results: Output files, plots, and evaluation results.
-Scripts: Python scripts for specific tasks or utilities.
+-Scripts: Python scripts for specific tasks or utilities.

-Requirements
+## Requirements
-Python 3.x
+-Python 3.x
-TensorFlow
-Keras
-NumPy
-Matplotlib
-scikit-learn
+-TensorFlow
+-Keras
+-NumPy
+-Matplotlib
+-scikit-learn

 Install dependencies using:

-bash
-Copy code
+'''bash
 pip install -r requirements.txt
+'''

 Data
 The dataset is organized into training, validation, and test sets.
 Each set contains images of various batik types and non-batik images.